 - Welcoming: As we sing a blessing of welcoming to the visiting spirits of Shabbat, we take this opportunity to welcome all of the guests who are joining us tonight and bringing the spirit of Shabbat with them.
 You can use this as an opportunity to go around and welcome/introduce each person.

 - Completion and Peace: The cycle of 6 work days and Shabbat is complete = Shalem = Shalom.
 Work, stress, hectic, and preparations lead to peace, rest, and Shalom.
+This connects to the word Shalom which anchors the song.

 - Song in praise of women.
 Also seen as symbolizing the Shabbat queen, or the Jewish people who are mystically compared to the woman to God's man.